 SEILLANS

 For two years now, the organization has been entrusted to the young Pascal Brunet.
 And this year, finally, the exhibition found a setting of choice.
 Indeed, the municipality recently undertook to renovate the interior of the building.
-This rehabilitation notably made it possible to split the premises in two.
+This renovation notably made it possible to split the premises in two.

 Pluralism and intimacy